Brief Explanation of the Gender Pay Gap

 To determine the gender pay gap, the difference between the mean and median hourly rates of pay that men and female colleagues receive has to be calculated.
 The mean pay gap is the difference between average hourly earnings of men and women.
 The median pay gap is the difference between the mid points in the ranges of hourly earnings of men and women.
 It takes all salaries in the sample, lines them up in order from lowest to highest, and picks the middle salary.

 Adare SEC’s Mean and Median Gender Pay Gap

 Adare’s mean gender pay gap is 19.75% and its median gender pay gap is 17%.
 This shows a slight improvement since the lasting reporting from April 2018.
 Within Adare, there were more men at senior levels and a significantly larger proportion of women in our more junior roles in April 2018.
 This means our average male salary at that given time (mean and median) was higher than our average female salary.

 Looking at the lower quartile, 42.2% of employees are men and 57.7% are women.
 Overall, women represent 33.5% of Adare SEC employees.
-Women are less represented in the higher pay quartiles due to proportionally more men being in senior level roles.
+Women are less represented than this figure in the higher pay quartiles due to proportionally more men being in senior level roles.

 The majority of our bonus payments are due to an operations attendance bonus scheme which is equally open to men and women.
 This would give a median of 0%.
 However, there are also bonus payments for sales staff where there are a higher proportion of senior men than women which affects the gender pay gap, giving a mean bonus pay result of 3.5%

 Here at Adare we are continually working towards addressing any gender pay gap imbalances through our diverse methods of recruitment.
 Recruitment and Selection training has been given to managers to remove any potential unconscious bias to ensure recruitment is based on the appropriate competencies for the required role.
 This is further supported through our annual review of all policies including our Recruitment and Vetting policy.